 You can look up your local gold buyers on Yelp and the Better Business Bureau for info on a reputable buyer, and call them to ask their gold melt price.

-Ask the gold buyer how much they pay above “spot,” which is the base market rate.
-In that way, you can shop around before deciding where to sell your gold.
+Ask the gold buyer how much they pay above “spot,” which is the base market rate and shop around before deciding where to sell your gold.

 How do cash for gold stores work?